MegaManSec/GixyNG/docs/en/plugins/host_spoofing.md

 Most of the time it's a result of using `$http_host` variable instead of `$host`, which are quite different:

-- `$host` - host in this order of precedence: host name from the request line, or host name from the “Host” request header field, or the server name matching a request;
+- `$host` - host in this order of precedence: host name from the request line, or host name from the "Host" request header field, or the server name matching a request;
 - `$http_host` - "Host" request header.

 Config sample: